spoiler-alert/holistics_validation/README.md

 ### SQL Validation

 Validates all SQL fields using the specified SQL engine.
-Run `holistics_validation sql`.
+To use, run `holistics_validation sql`.
+Relies on the endpoint [here](https://docs.holistics.io/api#tag/Data-Models/operation/DataModels_List).

 Arguments for SQL validation, regardless of SQL engine:
 - `overrides` (optional): Overrides do a blanket replace from one value to another in all SQL, useful for things like testing against a different data source.
-Format of "orig_value_1:new_name_1,orig_name_2:new_name_2,etc".
+Format of "orig_value_1:new_value_1,orig_value_2:new_value_2,etc".
 Currently does not support using "," or ":" in the actual override values.
 Certain characters will need to be escaped (ex. if you're using \` then you will need to escape it with a \\).

 Currently supports the following SQL engines: